-In this section, we construct indistinguishability obfuscators for Turing machines.
+In this section, we construct differing-inputs obfuscators for Turing machines.
 The advantage of considering obfuscation of Turing machines over circuits is two-fold.
 Firstly, the running time of the obfuscated Turing machine would be input specific.
 Secondly, the size of the obfuscation does not depend on the worst case running time of the Turing machine.
 Since the real world applications are programs it is more natural to consider obfuscation of Turing machines rather than circuits.

-Our construction is based on the assumption that the differing-input obfuscator for all circuits exists along with the existence of FHE, SNARKs and collision resilient hash functions, all of which are well studied.
+Our construction is based on the assumption that the differing-input obfuscator for all circuits exists along with well studied assumptions such as the existence of FHE, SNARKs and collision resilient hash functions.